ucsb-cs16-s16/https-ucsb-cs16-s17.github.io/_lab/lab06.md

 ```
 </div>

-A session should look like the following example (including whitespace and formatting):
+A session should then look like the following example, including whitespace (no whitespaces at the end of the lines) and formatting:

 <div markdown="1">
 ```